Cameron Mathison Cancer Battle Update: Soap Veteran Shares The Latest As He Undergoes Surgery

 All My Children actor Cameron Mathison opened up earlier this week about a difficult health battle he is facing.
 He has been diagnosed with cancer and he detailed that he would be having surgery on Thursday as a first step in regaining his health.
 Now, Mathison is sharing an update.

 On Friday morning, Mathison posted a touching photo to his Instagram page.
-The snapshot showed Cameron in a hospital bed with his children holding his hands.
-The soap star had his eyes closed and a smile on his face as daughter Leila smiled and held one hand as son Lucas grasped the other as he looked down at his dad.
+The snapshot showed him in a hospital bed with his children holding his hands.
+The soap star had his eyes closed and a smile on his face as daughter Leila smiled and held one hand while son Lucas grasped the other and looked down at his dad.

 Mathison noted that he was at the Keck Medicine of USC medical center and that the surgery went well.
-In fact, Cameron said that the surgeon was able to fully remove the cancerous tumor and didn’t need to take much of the actor’s kidney.
+In fact, he said that the surgeon was able to fully remove the cancerous tumor and didn’t need to take much of the actor’s kidney.

 As The Inquisitr previously indicated, Mathison revealed this week that he had been diagnosed with kidney cancer.
 He noted that it had been caught quite early and that he was feeling very optimistic that he would fully recover.